h4cc/awesome-elixir/README.md

 * [cmark](https://github.com/asaaki/cmark.ex) - Elixir NIF for CommonMark (in C), a parser following the CommonMark spec.
 * [discount](https://github.com/asaaki/discount.ex) - Elixir NIF for discount, a Markdown parser.
 * [earmark](https://github.com/pragdave/earmark) - Markdown parser for Elixir.
+* [Markdown](https://github.com/devinus/markdown) - Implemented entirely as a NIF binding to the Hoedown library.

 ## Miscellaneous
 *Useful libraries or tools that don't fit in the categories above.*